Courtney White

 The Valle Grande Grassbank

 In 2004, the Quivira Coalition took over management of the Valle Grande Grassbank, a 36,000-acre ranch on U.S. Forest Service land near Santa Fe, New Mexico.
-The Grassbank was started by author and environmentalist Bill deBuys, working for the Conservation Fund, as an innovative model of a public-private partnership with the aim of restoring ecological health to land while strengthening ranching traditions.
-Cattle were brought to a Grassbank for a period of time so the home ground could receive restoration attention, including prescribed fire treatments.
-Grassbanks were seen as a way to break the cycle of bureaucratic gridlock and conflict that had paralyzed public lands across the West.
-At one point, more than a dozen other Grassbanks were in operation across the region.
+The Grassbank was started by author Bill deBuys as an innovative model of a public-private partnership to restore ecological health while strengthening ranching traditions.
+Grassbanks were seen as a way to break bureaucratic gridlock that had paralyzed public lands.
+At one point, a dozen Grassbanks were in operation across the West.
+The Valle Grande Grassbank enabled Quivira to become cattle owners and produce grassfed meat for local sale.
+However, the Grassbank model had inherent financial challenges that proved difficult to overcome.
+For a variety of reasons, nearly every Grassbank called it quits.
+In 2010, we sold the ranch, ending our Grassbank experiment.
+Craig Conley and I wrote up a Summary of our experience and advice for the future in an essay titled Grassbank 2.0.

-Bill deBuys’ article about Grassbanks in the Quivira Coalition newsletter (1998)
+Bill deBuys’ article about Grassbanks, published in the Quivira newsletter (1998)

-Essays on the Radical Center, the New Ranch, the Carbon Ranch, and the Fifth Wave 1998-2012
+Essays on the Radical Center, the New Ranch, the Carbon Ranch, and more 1998-2012

 This is a compilation of essays written during my years at the Quivira Coalition for various publications, including Farming, Range, and Acres.
 Topics include: the radical center, collaborative conservation, grassbanks, ecological restoration, The New Ranch, carbon farming, land health, local food, agrarianism, and the Age of Consequences.